sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 .. note::

-    Each :code:`Task` object has a reference to its workflow; so with a task inside a subprocess, we can call :code:`workflow.get_tasks(workflow=task.workflow)` to start from our current workflow.
+    Each :code:`Task` object has a reference to its workflow; so with a Task inside a subprocess, we can call :code:`workflow.get_tasks(workflow=task.workflow)` to start from our current workflow.

 Logging